How much time before Iran could have a nuclear bomb?

 Breaking News Emails

-WASHINGTON — Iran says starting Sunday it will breach the terms of the nuclear deal it signed with the U.S. and other powers, vowing to enrich uranium beyond the cap set by the 2015 agreement.
+WASHINGTON — Iran said on Sunday that it will breach the terms of the nuclear deal it signed with the U.S. and other powers, vowing to enrich uranium beyond the cap set by the 2015 agreement.

+The enrichment work would break the limits of the deal later on Sunday and the government planned an additional unspecified step within 60 days that would breach other provisions in the agreement, Iran’s deputy foreign minister, Abbas Araghchi, told a news conference in Tehran.
+But he said Iran remains open to diplomacy and still believes the nuclear agreement is valid.

-European governments said they are "extremely concerned" by the move, which is set to take place on Sunday, and urged Tehran to reconsider.
+European governments said they are "extremely concerned" by the move and urged Tehran to reconsider.
 But just how significant is Iran's announcement and how much closer could Tehran be to having the capability to build a nuclear weapon?

 Iran has said repeatedly it is not building a bomb and the country's supreme leader, Ali Khamenei, has stated the same in speeches and religious edicts for more than a decade, saying nuclear weapons are forbidden under Islam.
 Iranian Foreign Minister Javad Zarif cited the supreme leader's fatwa in a tweet in May.
 A U.S. National Intelligence Estimate made public in 2007 concluded that Iran "halted its nuclear weapons program" in 2003.